eehlers/eehlers.github.io/ledger.01.message.md

 }
 ```

 The signature that you pass to this function must be in DER format, such as a signature generated by the ledger.
-If ledger changed the first byte from `0x30` to `0x31`, you have to change it back to `0x30` before passing it to `cx_ecdsa_verify()`, otherwise verification will fail.
+If ledger changed the first byte from `0x30` to `0x31`, you have to change it back to `0x30` before passing it to `cx_ecdsa_verify()`, otherwise it would not be a standard DER signature and the verification would fail.